robstoll/angular-auth/README.md

             authRoles: [USER_ROLES.admin],
             userIdParamName: 'userId'
         }
+    }).state('change_password', {
+        url: '/users/:userId/edit/password',
+        templateUrl: 'password.html',
+        data: {
+            authRoles: [USER_ROLES.noOne],
+            userIdParamName: 'userId'
+        }
     });
   }
 ]);
 ```

 The above example also includes a state (`edit_user`) which either requires the role `admin` or a currently logged in user with the same user id as the one provided in the state's url. `userIdParamName` can be used for this purpose and must contain the name of the state parameter which contains the user id.
+In case only the current user shall be able to access a certain page (hence not even admins), one can use the special role `noOne` in combination with `userIdParamName`.

 ##Http Interceptor